-Zerinolflu is contraindicated in the following cases: - hypersensitivity to paracetamol, chlorphenamine or ascorbic acid, to any of the excipients listed in section 6.1 or to other closely related substances from a chemical point of view, in particular antihistamines with a chemical structure similar to chlorphenamine; - pregnancy and breastfeeding; - patients with manifest insufficiency of glucose-6-phosphate dehydrogenase and patients with severe haemolytic anemia; - severe hepatocellular insufficiency (Child-Pugh C); - glaucoma, prostatic hypertrophy, bladder neck obstruction, pyloric and duodenal stenosis or other tracts of the gastrointestinal and urogenital tract, due to anticholinergic effects; - patients being treated with monoamine oxidase inhibitors (MAOIs) or in the two weeks following such treatment (see section 4.5).
+Zerinolflu is contraindicated in the following cases: - hypersensitivity to paracetamol, chlorphenamine or ascorbic acid, to any of the excipients listed in paragraph 6.1 or to other substances closely related from a chemical point of view, in particular antihistamines with a chemical structure similar to chlorphenamine; - pregnancy and breastfeeding; - patients with manifest insufficiency of glucose-6-phosphate dehydrogenase and patients suffering from severe hemolytic anemia; - severe hepatocellular insufficiency (Child-Pugh C); - glaucoma, prostatic hypertrophy, bladder neck obstruction, pyloric and duodenal stenosis or other tracts of the gastrointestinal and urogenital system, due to anticholinergic effects; - patients being treated with monoamine oxidase inhibitors (MAOIs) or in the two weeks following such treatment (see section 4.5).

 Pregnancy and breastfeeding